The Challenge of Creating Your First Stand-Up Set

 Then you know exactly what I am referring to.

-Everybody already knows that the funny parts of the joke are the punchlines (and tag lines).
+Everybody already knows that the funny parts of the joke are the punchlines (and taglines).

-But that common knowledge will not give a comedian so much as a hint how create punchlines that are funny and will generate a noteworthy laugh, much less get 4-6 noteworthy laughs every performing minute.
+But that common knowledge will not give a comedian so much as a hint about how to create punchlines that are funny and will generate a noteworthy laugh, much less get 4-6 noteworthy laughs every performing minute.

 They don’t know how to structure and/or tighten their stand-up comedy material to get multiple laughs per minute when delivered.